MozhouGao/UAV_Flyability/README.md

 ### Sample data
 <b> sampledata_06_2019.nc </b> was downloaded by using script <b> Download ERA5.ipynb </b>.
 Please also download this data if you wanted to run <b> Drone flyability calculation.ipynb </b> and to generate the exact results.

+### Figures in the Manuscript Gao et al., submitted
+- Results of Figure 2 & 3 can be found in the MS_results folder

 ### Sample results
 https://github.com/MozhouGao/UAV_Flyability/blob/main/Fig1.png?raw=true